 If you’re building something, creating something, or releasing a new product, there is someone out there who wants to hear how.
 Posts like the one you’re reading right now exist because people are interested in the who, what, and how of creating something.
 Expose this content.

 That’s exactly what we did with the launch of one of our mobile games.
 While reviewing a series of assets we created, I recommended that we leverage a making of video and pairing it with an interview.
 We would use this to do outreach to a top tier gaming website.
 The result?
-This article on IGN about the golfer vs. gopher conflict (Link 5, DA 94).
+An article on IGN.

 Create April Fools Content

 Creating cotent around holidays is a fairly typical tactic, and every major holiday you’re sure to see a flood of holiday theme infographics (I’m guilty of this as well).
 One holiday that’s a lot of fun to brainstorm is April Fools Day.
 This year before April Fools, the mobile game Draw Something was huge, and after a few brainstorming meetings lead by Ryan O, our marketing team ended up creating Mime Something – “The latest game senstation no one is talking about!”

 The thing that really set this apart was the polish of the Mime Something design.

 It was all tied together with some clever copy.

 Can’t draw your way out of a wet cardboard box?
 Neither can we.
 With Mime Something, anyone can play – no artistic skill required!